 Would you look at that?
 Features are the first thing.
 You want to look at the features of a reel and see what it brings to the table.
 A lot of what you read can be nonsense that won’t impact your ability to catch fish.

-For that reason alone, I only discussed the various features that I think will have an impact on the performance of the reel in a way that will make catching fish easier and more enjoyable for you.
+For that reason alone, I only discussed the various features that I think will impact the reel’s performance in a way that will make catching fish easier and more enjoyable for you.

 Be sure to go for reels that offer bang for your buck.
 If you’re paying for a premium reel, you should expect that reel to be loaded with premium features.